Now for some incentives, some game-making reasons why someone would want to engage.

 You can see the contents of the Fun Pak here:

-On a Monday morning, early, I dropped off twenty Fun Paks at the Taza Chocolate Bar.
+On a Monday morning, early, you drop off twenty Fun Paks at the Taza Chocolate Bar.
 Christine tucked them in a drawer under the cash register.

 The contest was launched.